mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQQuery&methodsSyntax.md

 Here I introduced a new term, namely "LINQ expression", so we need to explain what makes this expression different from other expressions.
 Let's start with a few definitions, explanations, and indications of directions for searching for new solutions to improve access to structured data managed by external resources.

-## External Repositories

-In general, the data managed by external repositories can be grouped as follows:

-- Bitstreams offered by the file system and network
-- Data structures offered by database management systems

-Topics related to the use of bitstreams have already been discussed and we will not return to them now.
-So let's go straight to discussing issues in the context of accessing external repositories managed structured data.

-We already answered the question of what structured data is and how to process it as part of the process responsible for hosting our program.
-External data means that it is managed by an independent process.
-This process has two tasks: data sharing and data processing.
-This requires that it has allocated resources, such as processor, memory, files, network, etc. Consequently, we must talk about a database management system.
-An example is a relational database.
-In a relational database, data is processed using SQL.
-SQL stands for Structured Query Language.

-Unlike files, a DBMS allows you to share data.
-This means that if we want to use the file we have to open it and as a result, it is locked for exclusive use by the modifying process.
-There is no such limitation for databases, but access to data is carried out using queries.
-Such queries can be handled sequentially ensuring data consistency.

-There is a fundamental difference between operating on streaming and structured data managed by an external system:

-- By design, streaming data is serialized and deserialized into local structured data as an entity stored in a file
-- Access to external structured data is provided through queries that are carried out in the DBMS process, i.e. remotely, and data processing can take place both remotely and locally.

 ## Iteration vs Filtering

-Usually, in the case of data sequences, for example, a sequence of records from a personal database, we process them iteratively, i.e. we repeat selected activities for each element of the sequence, starting from the first element up to the end of the sequence.
-The need to perform queries remotely via the DBMS forces the process to be divided into two stages:

-- selection of data that meets a certain criterion
-- processing only selected data locally

-In the case of external data repositories, we have no alternative to this scenario.
-However, in practice, it also turned out that such an approach is a good scenario when operating on local data in the working memory of the program.

 Let's start the analysis of access mechanisms to structured data with a unit test, which checks that two methods defined in a separate library return the same result.